MY OFFICIAL DISCLAIMER ….LOL

 Things you need to know about my cooking –

 It’s not unique and original!
+I know it’s correct and nice to give credit to the originator of a recipe but sometimes that is hard to do.
 I have been an avid cookbook collector for years.
-When I say I have hundreds of cookbooks, it coud be very close to a thousand.
+When I say I have hundreds of cookbooks, it could well be very close to a thousand.
 They are in the attic, kitchen, cellar, bedroom, and office.
 I have always loved reading cookbooks and looking at the eye candy photos in them.
+My sister, Pat, is the same way and we share recipes back and forth.
 I have file folders stuffed with recipes that I have torn out of magazines and newspapers and some date back to the late 60’s when I first got married.
 There are dishes I cook that I cannot give credit to the originator of the recipe because I have cooked the dish so many times over the years that I cook it from memory now and honestly don’t know the originator.
+If I know the source of the recipe, I will give credit for it.
+But most of the time, they are so generic and I have cooked them so long, that I claim them as my own.

-And in reference to the above mentioned items, i.e. fanciness or healthiness, I don’t care.
-You don’t have to cook it or eat it so if you find any of it objectionable the solution is that simple.
-Food police are not allowed!
-That said, my requirements for food are that it look good, smell good, and taste good!
-That’s it plain and simple!
+And in reference to the above mentioned items, i.e. fanciness or healthiness, I don’t care what critics say.
+For years, I have listened to the food police rail against cooks like Paula Deen and Ree Drummond.
+You don’t have to cook it or eat it so if you find any of my recipes that objectionable the solution is real simple.
+Don’t cook it and don’t eat it.
+Food police are not allowed here!
+With that said, my main requirements for food are that it look good, smell good, and taste good!
+That’s it, plain and simple!
 Hope you enjoy some good, old New England fare and keep coming back for more.